-While all of the agencies and organizations represented on the EFC are actively involved in promoting implementation of federal and state policies that promote CIE in local communities, here are some specific examples of the state and local activities undetaken during this report period.
+All the agencies and organizations represented on the EFC are actively involved in promoting implementation of federal and state policies that support implementation of CIE in local communities.
+Some specific examples of the strategies undertaken during this report period include the use of job fairs, development of evidence-based practices, and information dissemination.

-The Council invested in improving individuals and systems capacity for CIE through its Regional Offices and as a grant-maker to other community-based organizations..
+The Council invested in improving individuals and systems capacity for CIE through its Regional Offices and as a grant-maker to other community-based organizations.

 Additionally, in Fiscal Year 2019, SCDD engaged in more than 246 trainings and activities across California designed to promote CIE which reached more than 3,688 individuals with developmental disabilities, families, employers, providers, and other stakeholders.

-SCDD's Regional Offices continue to take a lead role in educating stakeholders about the Employment First Policy and opportunities for CIE. .
 For example, SCDD's San Diego-Imperial Regional Office assisted in planning the 20th Annual "Jobtoberfest."
-The event was held on October 22, 2019 in San Diego where there were more than 850 job seekers in attendance, as well as 40 employers, and over 20 resources.
-San Diego County Supervisor Nathan Fletcher's office was among the speakers and presented a Proclamation to the San Diego Committee on Employment for People with disABILITIES, honoring them for their work on the 20th Annual Jobtoberfest.
-Among the presenters was Executive Director, Dante Allen from CaIABLE who provided training on CaIABLE and Goodwill Industries who hosted various workshops on interviewing techniques.
+The event was held on October 22, 2019 in San Diego where there were more than 850 job seekers, 40 employers, and over 20 resources in attendance.

+A representative from San Diego County Supervisor Nathan Fletcher's office was among the speakers and presented a Proclamation to the San Diego Committee on Employment for People with disABILITIES, honoring them for their work on the 20th Annual Jobtoberfest.

+Among the presenters was Dante Allen, Executive Director of CalABLE who provided training on CalABLE and Goodwill Industries who hosted various workshops on interviewing techniques.
 Three scholarships were provided to individuals with disabilities that will be attending post-secondary education.

-Do other agencies/organizations have data they want to highlight here of their local activities?

 In 2018, the Council invested in a grant to Easterseals Southern California to provide comprehensive training on customized employment (CE) and validate the use of the Discovery Fidelity Scale.

-In 2019, state agency staff have been participating in CE trainings.
-The training will lead to more uniformity and availability of CE services throughout the state.
-In addition, DOR also had a successful pilot program and is working to make CE more available.
-However, there is still much that needs to be done to build statewide provider capacity.
+In 2019, state agency staff participated in CE trainings.
+The training will lead to more uniformity and availability of CE services throughout the state including statewide provider capacity development.

-In 2019, the Council also invested in a grant to the California Transition Alliance to create a documentary entitled Let's Work!
+In 2019, the Council also invested in a grant to the California Transition Alliance to create a documentary titled, "Let's Work!"
 The purpose of this documentary is to increase access to information for Californians with developmental disabilities to obtain CIE.
 The final product will be produced by individuals with developmental disabilities and completed in September 2020.